Low Pass Filter Calculator

 RL low pass passive filter

-The RL low pass passive filter consists of a resistor and a inductor.
+The RL low pass passive filter consists of an inductor placed in series with the signal path, followed by a resistor shunted to ground.

 Cutoff frequency formula: fc = R / 2πL